 The Health and Social Care Board will consider applications for state-funded treatment in another European Economic Area (EEA) country or Switzerland where:

 In order for the Board to support the S2 application you will be required to submit the following supportive information:

 You are responsible for providing accurate and complete information to support the decision making process.
 Incomplete applications will cause delay in processing your request.

 Note: The Health and Social Care Board (NI) can only process claims for people ordinarily resident in Northern Ireland and entitled to access health and social care services.
-Patients will be asked to provide proof of residency and entitlement to health and social care services (see application for details of documentation to be submitted).
+Patients will be asked to provide proof of residency and entitlement to health and social care services.

 It can take up to 20 working days for a fully completed application form to be processed and a decision made.
 You will be informed of the outcome of your application once a decision has been reached.